Introduction

 – Processing Multiple Orders Simultaneously: During the holiday rush or a successful product launch, the system can process multiple orders simultaneously, saving you time and effort—no more manual order-by-order processing.

-– Time and Labor Efficiency: With batch processing, you can fulfill orders quickly, improving efficiency and ensuring your customers receive their purchases on time.
+Time and Labor Efficiency: Batch processing allows you to fulfill orders quickly, improving efficiency and ensuring your customers receive their purchases on time.

 Customer Experience and Transparency: The Journey Matters